 Never one to shy away from new challenges and racing venues, Mike's introduction to Team EVSR was in 2017 when he joined us on Mt.
 Washington; taking 1st Place in the Electric Modified Class.
 Mike also drove the 12 hour endurance event, Devil in the Dark in 2018 for Team EVSR, not only placing 1st in Class but exceeding the previous team record distance by 100 miles (set by Charlie Greenhaus).

 Charles Turano, Driver, is a two-time EMRA champion who has also raced in NASA and SCCA.
 He’s been the lead driver in many 12-hour races as well as the first 25 Hours of Thunderhill endurance race in 2003.
 Charles’ expertise also extends to the instructor’s seat—he’s the chief instructor for both Entropy Racing and IMG, and has also instructed for NASA, SCCA and SCDA.
 Charles brings his formidable engineering and programming experience to the high-tech EVSR program as well.

 Charles was involved with EVSR from its inception.
-He was our test dummy...er...test pilot at the Pocono Speedway Speed Trials and drove for EVSR at Pikes Peak in 2016.
+He was our test dummy...er...test pilot at the Pocono Speedway Speed Trials achieving an impressive 140MPH and drove for EVSR at Pikes Peak in 2015.